 1/4 teaspoon freshly grated or ground nutmeg

-Heat the oil in the pressure cooker on sauté.
+Heat the oil in a pressure cooker on sauté.
 Cook the shallots for 3 minutes, or until soft, stirring frequently.
 Turn off the pressure cooker.

 Stir in the squash, broth, gingerroot, salt, and pepper.
 Secure the lid.
 Cook on high pressure for 20 minutes.
 Allow the pressure to release naturally for 10 minutes, then quickly release any remaining pressure.
 Turn off the pressure cooker.
 Remove the pressure cooker lid.